HackUCF/plinko.horse/get-involved.markdown

 ![](assets/hpcc.gif)
 ## Compete

 To compete you must be age 18 or older and a registered student of any highschool, college, or university.
 HPCC1 will be part of the [KnightHacks hackathon](https://2023.knighthacks.org/).
-HPCC1 is comprised of two categories: **Horse Plinko Yearling**, designed for players who are new to cybersecurity, and **Horse Plinko Stallion**, for players who are experienced in cybersecurity or have done blue team competitions before.
+HPCC1 is comprised of two runs: one on Saturday Oct.
+7th and one on Sunday Oct.
+8th.
+Both runs will be oriented towards beginners and more skilled competitors alike.

 Registration will open in late summer.
 If you are interested in participating, **please sign this [interest form](https://www.hackucf.org/plinko-interest)** so we can register you as we get closer to the competition.